 - Have mental health problems, such as depression, anxiety, post-traumatic stress disorder and personality disorder.

-- Have less good general health.
+- Have poorer general health.

 Bullying in the workplace can also affect physical and mental health in the long term.
 It can also cause problems as a result of a lot of time off work, affecting future career opportunities.

 The most important thing to do is to tell somebody in authority.
-Most schools and all workplaces are obliged by law to prevent bullying.
+Most schools and all workplaces are obliged by law to prevent bullying continuing.
 As we have seen, bullying causes a huge amount of health consequences and the only real way to treat and prevent these is to stop the bullying.

 In the event of cyberbullying, people of any age should be advised not to respond to hurtful posts and that they should save the evidence.
 Depending on the situation, it should be reported to a schoolteacher, a parent, or the police.
 It may also be appropriate to report bullying to the social media network or website being used.
 Numbers or email addresses can be blocked to prevent getting hurtful messages.